UM-Bridge/benchmarks/models/achlys/README.md

 ### forward
 Mapping | Dimensions | Description
 ---|---|---
-input | [5] | E1, E2, E3: The detrapping energy of traps. n1, n2: The density of intrinsic traps.
+input | [5] | E1, E2, E3: The detrapping energy of the traps. n1, n2: The density of the intrinsic traps.
 output | [500] | Volumetric flux of tritium across the boundary as a function of time.

 Feature | Supported